| It would seem that it is. But Larry Shiner claims that it was invented in the 18th century

 3200 BCE.
 So we don’t know what story telling, dancing, role-playing etc. was

+going on.
 So art is universal, right?
 It may seem obvious, from these facts, that art in general is a

 human universal.
 The philosophy of art has often assumed that this is so, and set out to